jniedzie/tea_lbl/README.md

 The analysis involves a few steps:
 1. Preparing ntuples with names that `tea` can understand out of the HIForest ntuples.
+2. Skimming the ntuples (applying selections).
-2. Creating histograms.
+3. Creating histograms.
-3. Plotting.
+4. Plotting.
-4. Statistical analysis.
+5. Statistical analysis.

 All apps and configs are in the `bin` directory - that's where you should run all commands.